Centre concedes in SC, permits prematurely retired NCLAT chairperson to continue till Sep 20 | Law-Order

 Justice Venugopal had been appointed from September 11, 2021.

 He is a former judge of the High Court of Madras.
-He had joined as a Sub-Judge in Tamil Nadu State Judicial Service on June 5, 1997, and later was elevated to the high court in November 2007, where he had served for eleven-and-a-half years.
+He had joined as a Sub-Judge in Tamil Nadu State Judicial Service on June 5, 1997 and later was elevated to high court in November 2007, where he had served for eleven-and-a-half years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)